-“Billy’s still at the police station.”
+“Billy’s still at the cop shop.”

-“Oh, yeah?
+“Oh yeah?
 Well done, luv.
 You are a clever man.
 I always knew that.”

-These sensual wide lips had smiled at him during countless nights over the years.
+These sensual wide lips had smiled at him during countless student nights over the years.
 He could not help reaching over now to put his hand on them.